MAP & PARKING

 The red, black and yellow-striped DC Circulator bus links cultural, entertainment and business destinations within the city.
 The Dupont-Georgetown-Rosslyn line runs from the Dupont South metro station to the Rosslyn metro station, with stops along M Street.
 The Union Station-Georgetown line runs from Union Station to Georgetown via K Street and back to Union Station with stops on M Street traveling eastbound.
 The fare is $1.
 For more information visit www.dccirculator.com.

 Metro riders can access Georgetown via the DC Circulator bus from the Rosslyn and Dupont Circle metro stations.
 See details in the DC Circulator section above.
-The Foggy Bottom-GWU metro station, located on the blue and orange metro lines, is a short 15-minute walk from Georgetown.
+The Foggy Bottom-GWU Metro station, located on the blue and orange Metro lines, is a short 15-minute walk from Georgetown.
+The Rosslyn, Virginia station, located on the blue and orange lines, is a short walk across the Key Bridge to Georgetown.
 To plan your trip and for walking directions, visit www.wmata.com.

-Capital Bikeshare has arrived in Georgetown!
-The program allows users to check out and return bikes from any of the 110 stations located throughout Washington, DC and Arlington, VA.
-The 19-bike Georgetown units are located at the corner of K Street and 30th Street, near the Georgetown waterfront and on the 1000 block of Wisconsin Avenue, at Grace Street.
-Daily memberships are available for $5, monthly memberships are $25, and annual memberships are $75.
+Capital Bikeshare has six stations in Georgetown!
+The program allows users to check out and return bikes from any of the 320 stations located throughout Washington, D.C., Maryland and Virginia.
+The 19-bike Georgetown units are located at the corner of K Street and 30th Street, at 34th Street and Water Street, at Wisconsin Avenue and O Street, at 37th Street and O Street (Georgetown University), at Pennsylvania Avenue and 28th Street, and at the 1000 block of Wisconsin Avenue, at Grace Street.
+Daily memberships are available for $7, monthly memberships are $25, and annual memberships are $75.
 For more about the program, visit www.capitalbikeshare.com.

 D.C. is serviced by two international airports and one national airport, Reagan National Airport (DCA), Dulles International Airport (IAD) and Baltimore-Washington International Airport (BWI).
 The Washington, DC Metrorail system has an elevated Metrorail station connected to the concourse level of terminals B and C at Reagan National Airport.
 Take the blue line towards Largo Town Center Metro station and get off at the Rosslyn Metro station.
 From here, board the DC Circulator bus to Georgetown.